Bartlett Corns & Callouses Treatment

-Corns and calluses are often times confused.
+Corns and callouses are often times confused.
 They’re both generally thickened skin on the foot.
-But, corns are on top of your foot or between your toes, and calluses are on the bottom of your feet.
+But, corns are on top of the foot or between the toes, and callouses are on the bottom of the feet.

 Contact the doctors at Bartlett Foot Center to schedule an appointment with our Bartlett Podiatrist today.